T4g1/z14/README.md

 Whoever invokes it will be flagged as a dangerous criminal

 * kt will give a nice message to whoever invoked it
+* z14 will try to intimidate whoever sent it

 ### Opinion